 While there’s no right or wrong way to add walking into your fitness routine, you’ll want to make your walks intentional.
 This means taking your goals, fitness level, CDC activity recommendations, and schedule into consideration when creating a fitness walking plan.

 Good news — if you have a pair of sneakers, you’re ready to start a walking fitness routine.
 However, it’s important to set yourself up for success.
 Like any new workout plan, it’s easy to have the best intentions but lose focus along the way.
 These five steps will help you reach your fitness goals with walking.

 #1 Set a Weekly Goal

-Your walking routine will be an important part of reaching your fitness goals, but it won’t be the only one!
+Your walking routine will be an important part of reaching your fitness goals, but balance is key!
 When it comes to staying healthy, strong, and fit, a balanced routine is one that includes cardiovascular, strength, flexibility, and mobility training.

-Keep in mind, your walking routine should be planned around your strength training days.
-You can walk before or after resistance training, at a different time of day, or even on different days, just make sure you’re hitting your weekly goal of 150 minutes.
+Again, this will look different for everyone.
+If you’re just getting started with your fitness routine, maybe you add in a FitOn yoga flow and mobility class and build from there.
+If you’re more advanced, try planning your walking routine around your strength training days.
+You can walk before or after resistance training, at a different time of day, or even on different days.

 #2 Schedule Your Walks

 To ensure you reach your weekly goal, schedule your walks like meetings.
 After all, studies show the habits that stick are the ones you do on a regular basis (and at similar times each day/week).